 - What to do, and what not to do, if you administer a host or run network services, such as FTP, web, or file-sharing servers.

-The SCS network is vital to the School's research and educational activities.
-Hosts or other equipment that are improperly configured, malfunctioning, have been broken into, or are using excessive resources, may cause major problems for network operation and for other hosts on the network.
-Things that have caused network problems for us in the past include:
+The SCS network is vital to the school's research and educational activities.
+Network-attached equipment that is malfunctioning, improperly configured, compromised, or using excessive resource can cause problems for network operations and for other hosts on the network.
+Some examples of past issues include:

-- People using IP addresses that have been assigned to other hosts.
+- Users statically configuring IP addresses that have been assigned to other hosts.

 - Unauthorized DHCP servers.

-To help prevent network problems and assist SCS Facilities in fixing problems when they occur, people using the SCS network must abide by the network use policies given below.
+To help prevent network problems and assist SCS Computing in fixing problems when they occur, people using the SCS network must abide by the network use policies described below.
 These policies are meant to supplement the official Carnegie Mellon computing policy (off-site link, will open in a new window) and provide some SCS-specific additions to that policy.

 Connecting hosts to the network

-- You must register any host or network device, including printers and wireless access points, with SCS Facilities, giving machine type, location, hardware address, and contact information, before putting it on the network.
+- You must register any host or network device--including printers and wireless access points--with SCS Computing, providing machine type, location, hardware address, and contact information, before putting it on the network.
 You must notify us if any of the above information changes.

 - We assign all IP addresses and approve hostnames.
 Only in special cases will we give out an IP address without knowing the host's hardware address.